New and Coming Soon

 You are invited to join me on a very special expedition to discover the magic of the boreal forest in late summer.

 Our journey will take us through some of the most stunning wilderness to be found in Northern Ontario, Canada.
 There is of course only one choice of transport here, the most perfect craft ever invented for travelling in the northern wilderness, the Canadian Canoe.

 Time is a rare and precious commodity in modern life and sharing wonderful experiences as a family is one of life's essentials.
-What better way to do it than enjoying the diversity of British wildlife together as you are guided through the beautiful and ancient woodlands of Sussex by those who know them best.
-Get away from the normal hustle and bustle and let your senses tune in to the sights and sounds of the forest.
+What better way to accomplish that than by witnessing the diversity of British wildlife together as you are guided through the beautiful woodlands of Sussex by those who know their secrets best.
+Escape the normal hustle and bustle and let your senses tune in to the sights and sounds of the forest.

 Cross-country skiing is one of the most exilarating means of travel known to man.
 It is also incredibly good exercise and gives the skier an enormous sense of freedom.
 Your heart pounds as you dig your skis in and heave yourself to the top of the escarpment before letting yourself effortlessly accelerate along hundreds of meters of hard packed snow, enjoying the scenery until the last of the momentum wears off.
 This is a feeling that you look forward to when you're skiing and can be likened to the anticipation and thrill of approaching and running a rapid in a canoe.

 As with all skills, whether fire lighting, navigation or carving, practice makes perfect.
 First aid is certainly no different.
 It is advised that an annual refresher course is carried out in order to keep lifesaving skills up to date but sometimes that is not always possible.
 A First aid at Work certificate should be renewed every 3 years and that is just one benefit to doing this course.
 Your employer may even contribute towards the course as it would benefit them also.